shunanya/SimpleJavaHttpsServer/README.md

 # Simple Java HTTPS server #

-The current project is example which is explain how to create simple HTTPS server on pure Java platform.
+The current project is example which is explained how to create simple HTTPS server on pure Java platform.

 ## Basic Steps ##